This article summarizes some key North Carolina landlord-tenant laws applicable to residential rental units.

 The Official State Statutes and other reputable municipal sources were used to research this information.
 All sources are cited appropriately.

-With that said, landlord-tenant laws are always changing, and may even vary from county to county.
+With that said, landlord-tenant laws are always changing, and may even vary from county to county or city to city.
 You have a responsibility to perform your own research and cautiously apply the laws to your unique situation.

 Official Rules and Regulations

 - N.C.
 General Statute §§ 42 – Landlord and Tenant